Dream (Angie Stone album): Background

+Promotion

+The release of the album was preceded by the promotional single "Dream," released digitally on May 8, 2015.
+The song appeared in the TV One film For the Love of Ruth, based on the biblical story of Ruth and broadcast on May 9, 2015, co-starring Stone alongside Loretta Devine and Gary Dourdan.
+A music video for "Dream," interspliced with clips from the movie, was released on May 6, 2015.

+"2 Bad Habits," Dream's lead single, was released on September 11, 2015, while it accompanying music video was released on October 6, 2015.
+The song peaked at number 18 on Billboard's Adult R&B Songs chart.
+On October 3, the album was made available for pre-order with another promotional single, "Magnet," open for downloading.
+On December 5, 2015, Stone revealed on her official Facebook page that further singles would be chosen by fans through a seven-day poll on Singersroom.com, though none of her options were later issued as a single.

 Critical reception

 Dream received generally positive reviews from music critics.
-The AllMusic, editor Andy Kellman, found that "while it doesn't sound as big-budgeted as her earlier releases, Dream is very much in line with Stone's discography, neither straight retro-soul nor pop-oriented contemporary R&B, though it does lean closer to the former."
+AllMusic editor Andy Kellman found that "while it doesn't sound as big-budgeted as her earlier releases, Dream is very much in line with Stone's discography, neither straight retro-soul nor pop-oriented contemporary R&B, though it does lean closer to the former."
 He called the album "a concise album where the singer covers a lot of ground, batting her eyelashes, declaring devotion, seeking affirmation, repairing a relationship, and scolding an immature lover".
+Melody Charles from SoulTracks felt that "unlike [Stone's] 2012 CD, the enjoyable but overlooked Rich Girl, the tracks here employ some vintage touches, yet retain modern flair as Angie offers glimpses into the present and past."

-Matt Bauer of Exclaim! gave the album an 8/10 reating and wrote that its themes of personal and romantic renewal as well as tackling the rocky terrain of failed relationships never seem redundant over the listen, calling the record "another solid and empowering effort".
-In his review for Music Connection, Jonathan Widran found that with Dream Stone "lays a powerful, emotional and spiritual foundation even when she’s floating dreamily in atmospheric old-school soul textures.
+Matt Bauer of Exclaim! gave the album an 8/10 rating and wrote that its themes of personal and romantic renewal as well as tackling the rocky terrain of failed relationships never seem redundant over the listen, calling the record "another solid and empowering effort".
+In his review for Music Connection, Jonathan Widran found that with Dream Stone "lays a powerful, emotional and spiritual foundation even when she's floating dreamily in atmospheric old-school soul textures.
 Deftly balancing the passion with the pain, she artfully—and with sensuality to spare—traverses the classic sounds she emerged with in the late ‘70s and created for D’Angelo in the ‘90s with more contemporary driving beats.
 Stone gives R&B fans of all generations something to dream on."
+In his review for YouKnowIGotSoul.com Edward T. Bowser called Dreams an "ode to the travails of love, delivered by a woman who has been through it all."
+He found that it was "very concise, thankfully not overstaying its welcome."